msantos/pseudocron/README.md

 * safe

-    No setuid binaries required or processes running as root.
+    No setuid binaries or processes running as root.

 	pseudocron operations are sandboxed.
+It cannot open files or sockets or signal processes.
+The only ways pseudocron can interact with other processes is via stdin/stdout/stderr and the process exit value.

 * container friendly

-    pseudocron runs as the container user and does not need to modify the filesystem. pseudocron is meant to run in an automated environment without user intervention.
-Jobs won't pile up if the run time of the task exceeds the time spec increment.
+    pseudocron runs as a normal user without any special privileges.
+    It does not need to modify the filesystem. pseudocron is meant to run in an automated environment without user intervention.

+    Since processes run sequentially and synchronously, jobs won't pile up if the run time of the task exceeds the time spec increment unless specifically requested to run in the background.

-    Jobs run in the foreground without clearing the application environment or interfering with stdio.
+    pseudocron does not modify the application environment or interfere with stdio.

 The standard crontab(5) expressions are supported.
 The seconds field is optional: